-- Higher costs of supplies, both in higher ordering costs per item, and higher transportation costs as smaller orders lead to higher per-unit shipping costs.
+- Higher costs of supplies, both in higher ordering costs per item and higher transportation costs as smaller orders lead to higher per-unit shipping costs.

 - Decreased utilization of factory equipment (as equipment must wait for input material, which may be late or on route when the machine is ready to produce)

-- Rush jobs that can both reduce the quality of the accepted items and produce more finished goods that must be scrapped.
+- Rush jobs can reduce the quality of the accepted items and produce more finished goods that must be scrapped.
 This means that more raw material must be purchased for every sellable item.

 Considering the Total Costs and Quality Implications